 Why Catch these Fish?

 - Red-Bellied Pacu is an ideal KIDS FISH.
 Catching this fish in the canals is so much fun for kids because they can’t do much wrong, except put a hook in their hand or leg!
 If they can hit the water with a lure, they’re going to catch Pacu.
 Pure and simple.
 Literally hours of fun.

-- Pacu are, for their weight, EXTREMELY TOUGH fighting fish.
+- They are, for their weight, TOUGH fighting fish.
 This makes it even more fun for kids and even adults.
-I’m not ashamed to admit that I’ve spent FAR more time than I thought I would chucking lures into the canals of Florida JUST to catch this fish.
+I’m not ashamed to admit that I’ve spent FAR more time than I thought I would chucking lures into the lakes of Florida JUST to catch this fish.
 Great fun for all ages.